How to enrol

 What you need to bring with you for enrolment

-- If you're a non-UK/non-EU/non-EEA/non-Swiss national: your passport and evidence of your immigration status, e.g. visa vignette in passport, Biometric Residence Permit
+- If you are a non–UK/EU/EEA/Swiss national your passport and evidence of your immigration status, e.g. visa vignette in passport, Biometric Residence Permit

 - Qualifications taken to date (including those graded as U)

-- Your completed Financial Support application form and evidence if you intend to apply for a bursary (this form will be available here for download in July)
+- Your completed Financial Support application form and evidence, if you intend to apply for a bursary

 See our Apply and Enrol FAQs for more information.

 For Higher Education courses

 If you've accepted your offer to study with us, you'll be sent a letter telling you when and where to come to enrol.